-On the boat, we are seriously briefed before our dives at the Brothers, territory of fascinating and worrying longimanes ...
+On the boat, we are therefore seriously briefed before our dives at Les Brothers, the territory of the fascinating and worrying longimanes...

-Prohibition for freedivers to go in the water and for all absolute prohibition to go splashing in the sea.
-To observe the sharks, only the scuba-diving is allowed, with some precautions: one avoids to drag on the surface at the moment of immersion like the ascent, we stay together under water, especially when we are under the boats where the sharks like to hang out, and at the end of the dive, we do not resurfaced all together but the one after another.
-We are of course asked not to lose his partner, to remain calm under the water and to think to monitor the blue in the different directions ...
+It is forbidden for freedivers to go into the water and for all, it is absolutely forbidden to go splashing in the sea.
+To observe sharks, only bottle diving is allowed, with a few precautions: avoid hanging around on the surface during both immersion and ascent, stay together underwater, especially when you are under boats where sharks like to hang around, and, at the end of the dive, do not surface all together but one after the other.
+We are of course asked not to lose our buddy, to stay calm underwater and to remember to watch the blue in the different directions...

 Drift in the blue